 Dr. Mapou holds faculty appointments in the Department of Neurology at Georgetown University School of Medicine, and the Departments of Psychiatry and Neurology at the Uniformed Services University of the Health Sciences.
 He served as President of the American Academy of Clinical Neuropsychology from 2004 to 2006 and has served in other professional organization capacities.

 Apart from his work, Dr. Mapou has a love of Hawaiian culture and music.
-He plays ukulele, specializing in Hawaiian music and jazz standards.
-He is also an avid photographer, swimmer, and gym rat.
+He plays ‘ukulele, specializing in Hawaiian music and jazz standards.
+He is also an avid swimmer and gym rat.
 He and his husband reside in Rehoboth Beach, Delaware.